philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 Exports every token-to-replacement mapping in the context in a portable JSON form that can be re-imported into another context, account, or environment (see [Import](#import-a-mapping-table-into-a-context) below) to keep pseudonymization consistent across runs.

 **Authorization:** only the user that **created** the context or an **admin** may export it.
-An admin may export any context (context names are globally unique).
 Any other caller receives `404 Not Found`, which is also returned when the context does not exist — the endpoint does not reveal the existence of a context you are not allowed to access.

+### Query Parameters

+* `owner` (optional) - The email address of the context's owner.
+Because context names are unique only per user, an admin uses this to identify another user's context unambiguously.
+When omitted, the export applies to the caller's own context with the given name.
+Supplying an `owner` other than yourself requires admin privileges; a non-admin doing so receives `404 Not Found`.

 Returns `200 OK` with the export document.
 The response is sent with a `Content-Disposition` header so it can be saved directly to a file.